Do I Have To Write A Will?

 We will only release it to you during your lifetime upon receipt of your identification, to your Attorney in the event of loss of mental capacity if you have authorised your Attorney to have access to your Will under your Lasting Power of Attorney or to your Executors on your death upon receipt of your original Death Certificate and the identification and authority of all your Executors.

-If you are over the age of 18, have assets or children a Will is the only way to ensure that your wishes will be carried out in the event of your death.
+If you are over the age of 18, have any assets, or are responsible for any children a Will is the only way to ensure that your wishes will be carried out in the event of your death.

 If there are no unforeseen circumstances it is likely that your Will will be signed within a month of us receiving instructions from you.